The Guide to Content Marketing

 It’s content that can be easily distributed among social media platforms too.

-Email marketing is a traditional method of content marketing.
+Email marketing is a traditional method of content marketing for business.

 Although it has been around for a long time, it should still be an important element of your strategy.